mdayku/HaoLine/BACKLOG.md

 **Notes:**
 - TensorRT engines are compiled binaries - cannot be converted TO other formats
 - TFLite→ONNX now supported via `tflite2onnx` (some ops may be unsupported)
-- ONNX→TFLite needs tf2onnx + TensorFlow (heavy dep)
+- ONNX→TFLite is **BLOCKED** - both onnx2tf and onnx-tf are broken with TF 2.16+/Keras 3.x
 - SafeTensors is weights-only, needs architecture info for full model export

 ### Story 42.1: ONNX Hub Conversions